Group Tutoring Vs One-on-One: How It Compares For Cost & Effectiveness

 The achievement gap close.

-Initial and ongoing assessment alongside regular feedback from the tutor will ensure an accurate learning journey, focussed on plugging learning gaps.
+Initial and ongoing assessment alongside regular feedback from AI math tutor Skye will ensure an accurate learning journey, focused on plugging learning gaps.

 - Personalised to meet the needs of the individual;